Optware/Optware-ng/sources/ctcs/readme.txt

           + SR: The maximum upload limit will be adjusted based on the torrent's seed ratio ("-E" option, shown), current share ratio, and current download rate.
-It will not be increased above the Maxium or decreased below the Minimum, if specified.
+It will not be increased above the Maximum or decreased below the Minimum, if specified.
 This option does not apply when seeding, and has no effect if the seed ratio is unset (zero).
 Use to avoid giving away too much upload bandwidth when you have other